top of page

 Other Experience

-Past National President, Society of American Military Engineers
+• National President and Fellow, Society of American Military Engineers